mullatoez/LearnCoreJava/readme.txt

 <--!
 Learn Core Java   -->
 1. Variables
+    Data types
+        1. Byte - ranges from -127 to 127
+            it is 8 bits
+            primitive data type - meaning it comes packaged with java no special tasks are needed to use it. declared this way
+                byte a = 100;

 2. Classes & Objects
         Class - A class is a user defined blueprint or prototype from which objects are created. e.g